-If you are launching your instance for learning purpose, make sure to select an AMI which says free tier eligible like in the screenshot below.
+If you are launching your instance for learning purposes, make sure to select an AMI which says free tier eligible like in the screenshot below.

 Step 4: Choose an Instance Type

-After selecting AMI, you will be taken to instance type selection screen.
+After selecting AMI, you will be taken to the instance type selection screen.

-AWS provides wide range of instance types to fit in different use cases.
+AWS provides a wide range of instance types to fit different use cases.

 I am going with T2.micro because it’s free.
-It provides 1vCPU and 1GB memory which is good enough for learning purpose.
+It provides 1vCPU and 1GB of memory which is good enough for learning purposes.

 Suggested Read: How to choose right instance type for your workload.

-You can either review and launch with default configuration or go ahead and configure instance details.
+You can either review and launch with the default configuration or go ahead and configure instance details.

-Let’s go to instance details screen at least to see what it has to offer.
+Let’s go to the instance details screen at least to see what it has to offer.

 Step 5: Configure Instance Details

-In instance details screen, you can configure a lot of details about your instance for example-
+In the instance details screen, you can configure a lot of details about your instance for example-

 - VPC and subnet in which you want to launch an instance